nextcloud/integration_openproject/testplan.md

 #### Prerequisites

 - fresh NextCloud, without any previous history of having the app installed
-- install, but don't configure OpenProject integration app
+- install, but don't configure OpenProject Integration app

 ### Run tests as